 And jump I did, from New York all the way to Croatia, where I would (not immediately upon arrival but soon thereafter) embark on the project of my life and turn an entire country into an open virtual library (available to all its people without a card and access code and regardless of status, geography, background, citizenship, etc).
-In early December 2016, Croatia (the country of my birth) became the world’s first Free Reading Zone for one entire month.
+In early December 2016, Croatia (the country of my birth) became the world’s first free reading country (i.e., an open virtual library) for one entire month.

 During that time, anyone in Croatia, including residents and tourists, could read (online and offline) freely over 100,000 books from well-known publishers (some old, most brand new releases), in several languages, via a free reading app, called Croatia Reads.
-In the coming days and weeks I will share the full story of how we pulled it off (I managed the project in cooperation with Total Boox and a few local enthusiasts) and what we hope to accomplish next, in this first article in the series (that I am calling “Lessons from Croatia Reads”), I want to shed light on the most prominent lesson learned from this transformative experience.
+Here I want to shed light on the most prominent lesson learned from this experience.
 And it has to do with understanding what readers really want from ebooks and digital content.

 Long story short: readers will read books in digital format enthusiastically when they are offered to them for free.
 Does this mean that publishers will not get paid?
 Of course not.
-The whole concept of the Croatia Reads project was designed around the idea that publishers always get paid for everything read (that’s why we opted for the Total Boox model, which pays publishers only for the content read).
+The whole concept of the Croatia Reads project was designed around the idea that publishers always get paid for everything read (that’s the Total Boox model was used, which pays publishers only for the content read).
 But more importantly, the reading is always sponsored by a third-party, in this case it was No Shelf Required.
 In other words, the burden of paying for the reading is transferred from the reader onto the sponsor.